williamjroche/Gender-Detection-CV/README.md

 # Real-Time Gender Detection via Computer Vision

-A real-time gender classification system built with a custom-trained Convolutional Neural Network (CNN) and OpenCV.
+A real-time gender classification system built with a custom-trained Convolutional Neural Network (CNN) using Tensorflow Keras and OpenCV.
 The system detects faces via webcam and classifies gender with **~95% validation accuracy**.

 ---